Multi-objective optimization for targeted self-assembly among competing polymorphs: Self-assembly under a thermodynamically optimized potential

-In this work, we are interested in the self-assembly of the HC lattice from an initially disordered phase.
-We therefore set the stage for what follows by characterizing the assembly behavior of the NMO potential.
-We first prepare disordered configurations by evolving the system under the NMO potential at a high temperature $(k_{\text{B}}T=10)$.
-The resulting disordered states (see, for example, the left-side insets of \figref{fig:den}d--e) provide the initial configurations for all the assembly simulations that follow.
-We then analyze the finite-time assembly behavior of an ensemble of trajectories evolved under Langevin dynamics (see \appref{app:lang}), and report all timescales as dimensionless quantities relative to $\tau \equiv \sigma \sqrt{m/k_{\text{B}}T}$, where $m$ is the particle mass.
-Representative results for the NMO potential are shown at the HC density, $\rho=0.68$ (\figref{fig:den}d), as well as at a lower density, $\rho=0.53$ (\figref{fig:den}e), at which the HC and T$_2$ phases are in coexistence at equilibrium.
-To measure the degree of assembly, we compute the largest contiguous cluster of HC-assembled particles, which we denote by $N^*$.
-We define the finite-time assembly yield, which serves as a proxy for the thermodynamic behavior of the assembly process, to be $Y^f \equiv \langle N^*(t_{\text{finite}}) \rangle$, where a fixed $t_{\text{finite}}$ is chosen empirically based on the approximate time at which $N^*$ plateaus under the NMO potential, and the average is taken over the ensemble of trajectories.
-We note that this quantity is a relevant thermodynamic-like quantity, even though it may not reflect the global free-energy minimum, since it characterizes the (potentially metastable yet extremely long-lived) microstructure that emerges from the assembly simulations.
-To quantify the kinetics, we define $P_{\text{traj}}$ to be the percentage of trajectories that have at some point crossed the finite-time assembly yield of the NMO potential, $Y^f_{\text{NMO}}$.
-The self-assembly rate is then defined to be $K \equiv \ln \tau^{-1}_{80}$, where $\tau_{80}$ is the earliest time at which $P_{\text{traj}}$ exceeds $80\%$.
-In \figref{fig:den}d--e, both $N^*$ and $P_{\text{traj}}$ are shown as a function of the assembly time, with $Y^f$ and $\tau_{80}$ indicated.
-Both of these measures of the assembly process are highly dependent on the density.
-At $\rho=0.68$ ($t_{\text{finite}} = 10^4$), we find that the finite-time yield reaches $Y^f_{\text{NMO}}=93.75\%$, and $K_{\text{NMO}}=-8.96$.
-However, at $\rho=0.53$ ($t_{\text{finite}} = 5\times 10^5$), the finite-time yield is much lower, $Y^f_{\text{NMO}}=63\%$, since the HC lattice coexists with the T$_2$ phase at equilibrium.
-The kinetics of the assembly process at this density, $K_{\text{NMO}}=-12.462$, are also nearly two orders of magnitude slower.
+To measure the degree of assembly, we compute the largest contiguous cluster of particles that are in the target HC configuration, which we denote by $N^*$.
+We define the \textit{finite-time assembly yield}, which serves as a proxy for the thermodynamic behavior of the assembly process, to be $Y^f \equiv \langle N^*(t_{\text{finite}}) \rangle$, where a fixed $t_{\text{finite}}$ is chosen empirically based on the approximate time at which $N^*$ plateaus under the NMO potential, and the average is taken over an ensemble of $100$ trajectories.
+The choice of $t_{\text{finite}}$ does not significantly affect the results if chosen to be much longer than the initial timescale for HC cluster formation (see \textit{Supplementary Information}).
+We note that $Y^f$ is a relevant thermodynamic-like quantity, even though it may not reflect the global free-energy minimum, since it characterizes the (potentially metastable yet extremely long-lived) microstructure that emerges from the assembly simulations.
+To quantify the self-assembly kinetics, we define $P_{\text{traj}}$ to be the percentage of trajectories that have at some point crossed the finite-time assembly yield of the NMO potential, $Y^f_{\text{NMO}}$.
+The logarithm of the \textit{self-assembly rate} is then characterized by $K \equiv \ln \tau^{-1}_{80}$, where $\tau_{80}$ is the earliest time at which $P_{\text{traj}}$ exceeds $80\%$.
+For the example case of the HC NMO potential, \figref{fig:den}d--e shows both $N^*$ and $P_{\text{traj}}$ as a function of the assembly time, with $Y^f$ and $\tau_{80}$ indicated.
+We emphasize that this approach for quantifying the assembly kinetics is robust even in scenarios where the NMO potential results in a low finite-time assembly yield, as is often the case when self-assembly is performed at low densities.
+As a result, this definition consistently provides a large dynamic range over which kinetic optimization can be carried out.
+Nonetheless, we stress that alternative reasonable definitions of the assembly kinetics, including, for example, different definitions of $P_{\text{traj}}$ and/or $K$, lead to consistent conclusions throughout this work (see \textit{Supplementary Information}).